ArchipelagoMW/Archipelago/worlds/khcom/docs/en_Kingdom Hearts Chain of Memories.md

 The entire castle is open from the start after completing Traverse Town.
 Floors you haven't unlocked are assigned Traverse Town, otherwise they will be assigned normally.

-You start with Key of Beginnings, Key of Guidance, and Key to Truth for Floor 1 in your inventory.
+For each floor you have unlocked, you automatically have Key of Beginnings, Key of Guidance, and Key to Truth for that floor.

+Key to Rewards for each floor is shuffled into the item pool.

-Your goal is find all 7 friend cards (Aladdin, Ariel, Beast, Donald, Goofy, Jack, Peter Pan).
+Your goal is find all 7 friend cards (Aladdin, Ariel, Beast, Donald, Goofy, Jack, Peter Pan), which assigns Castle Oblivion to the 13th floor and allows the player to defeat Final Marluxia.

 ## What items and locations get shuffled?